bollewolle/pyqrfactorydiscogs/README.md

 The `DiscogsCollectionClient` class in `services/discogs_api_client.py` handles all interactions with the Discogs API:

-- OAuth authentication flow (web-based and CLI)
+- OAuth authentication flow (web-based with callback and CLI)
+- Web-based OAuth flow with callback URL support
 - Retrieving collection folders
 - Getting releases by folder ID
 - Fetching individual releases by release ID
 - Automatic credential management with `.env` file
+- Complete OAuth flow with access token exchange

 ### CSV Processor